genestack/user-guide/source/doc-odm-user-guide/gene-transcript-mapping.rst

 .. literalinclude:: import-g-t-mapping.py

-Because uploading is asynchronous the system returns confirmation message with a **jobExecId**.
+Because uploading is asynchronous the system returns a confirmation message with a **jobExecId**.
 This can then be supplied as a **GET** request to the **/{jobExecId}​/output** endpoint to monitor status of the job, which when complete this will return the accession of the gene-transcript mapping object that has been created.

 Linking the gene-transcript mapping file to an expression matrix file
 *********************************************************************